top of page

 Cycling is excellent for building climbing-ready quads and cardiovascular strength.

-• Seated, high-resistance efforts (3-6 mins)
+• Seated, high-resistance efforts: 3-6 minutes.

-• Standing hill grinds (low cadence, high torque)
+• Standing hill grinds: Low cadence, high torque.

-• Long endurance rides to develop fatigue resistance
+• Long endurance rides: To develop fatigue resistance.

 Triathletes prove time and again how transferable this strength is to hill running.